-Consultant Acquisition should comply with Chapter 287.055, F.S. and Federal laws and FHWA regulations.
-Competitive negotiation is required under 23 CFR 172.5.
-In accordance with the Federal Property and Administrative Services Act three proposals are required for permanent work.
+Consultant Acquisition shall comply with State and Federal laws and regulations.
+Competitive negotiation is required under 40 U.S.C 11, and 23 CFR 172.7.
 For emergency work we encourage obtaining three proposals, however, noncompetitive negotiation is permitted in an emergency.
-To comply with the FARs consultants must be paid by the hour based actual negotiated rates, rather than average costs then adding a 15% premium.

 Is the use of non-engineering firms allowed for the purposes of performing debris-only monitoring activities?

 Yes.
-Acquisition of these services must follow Section 287.057 F.S., as contractual services, and the procurement method must be consistent with 49 CFR Part 18.
+Acquisition of these services must follow Section 287.057 F.S., as contractual services, and the procurement method must be consistent with 2 CFR 200.

 In-House/Agency (Force Account) forces

 Regular and overtime salaries/wages plus payroll additives of employees directly engaged in the performance of work on specific ER projects associated to a specific DDIR are eligible.
-The employee's time must be documented and tied to eligible ER projects/work sites and therefore tied to a DDIR.
-Engineering and general office supplies of an expendable nature charged from stock or purchased for a particular ER project are eligible (see Section IX.25 on reimbursement of inventory items).
+The employee’s time must be documented and tied to eligible ER projects/work sites and therefore tied to a DDIR.
+Engineering and general office supplies of an expendable nature charged from stock or purchased for a particular ER project are eligible.

 Temporary Housing Camps